dgl/ircd_exporter/README.md

 ```
   -stats.ignore string
-    	Servers to ignore for stats (e.g. some services servers don't support the LUSERS command).
+        Servers to ignore for stats (comma separated, e.g. some services servers
+        don't support the LUSERS command).
   -stats.local-only
         Only get stats from the local server.
 Default is to run /LINKS and
         record the LUSERS output from them all.
+  -stats.nicks
+        List of nicknames to check for ISON status (comma separated).
   -stats.timeout duration
-    	How long to wait before for stats reply before considering a server down. (default 9s)
+        How long to wait before for stats reply before considering a server
+        down. (default 9s)
 ```

 Environment variables are also supported for all flags (prefix with `PIE_` and